Estimating customer delay and tardiness sensitivity from periodic queue length observations: Introduction

 When the quality of a product or a service deteriorates with time, an important consideration of customers is to avoid service delay.
 It occurs quite often that customers arrive at a supermarket earlier in order to obtain fresh products.
 An expensive managing warehouse always expects items to be picked up as soon as possible (see \citet{ELKS93}).
 The earlier a customer gets in a concert, the better seat she can take (see \citet{JJS11}).
 In these cases, tardiness, measured from the opening time to the service commencement time of a customer, needs to be incorporated as a measure of the cost.

-Another issue is that customers try to avoid congestion.
-Besides tardiness, a customer hopes to wait for as little time as possible.
-Assume that the cost is linear in time with rates $\alpha$ and $\beta$ for the waiting and tardiness, respectively.
-Then in deciding when to arrive, a customer needs to balance between arriving earlier and waiting less, and the optimal decision is affected by the ratio of $\alpha$ and $\beta$.
+{Customers typically try to avoid congestion.
+In particular, besides not being late, a customer hopes to wait for as little time as possible.} Assume that the cost is linear in time with rates $\alpha$ and $\beta$ for the waiting and tardiness, respectively.
+Then in deciding when to arrive, a customer needs to balance between arriving earlier and waiting less, and the optimal decision is affected by the ratio $\beta/(\alpha+\beta)$.
 While the literature on strategic arrivals to queueing systems with tardiness costs provides considerable methods to describe and obtain the Nash equilibrium (e.g., \cite{H13,JS13}), it assumes that the system parameters are known beforehand.
 The problem of estimation concerning the cost rates has received little attention.
-In this paper, we estimate the ratio of $\alpha$ and $\beta$ from the queue length information.
+In this paper, we estimate the ratio $\beta/(\alpha+\beta)$ from the queue length information.

-We consider a single server queueing system with first-come-first-served (FCFS) discipline, which commences its service at time zero every day.
+We consider a single server queueing system with a first-come first-served (FCFS) discipline, which commences its service at time zero every day.
 The service time is exponentially distributed with rate $\mu$.
 The system can have a pre-imposed closing time or not.
 Let $T$ be the service closing time, then the system serves all the customers who arrive prior to time $T$ (inclusive).
 When $T = \infty$, the system closes after it serves all arriving customers.
-Every day, a Poisson number, with mean $\lambda$, of customers decide when to arrive to this system, so as to minimize their expected waiting and tardiness cost.
+Every day, a Poisson number, with mean $\lambda$, of customers each decide when to arrive to this system, so as to minimize their expected waiting and tardiness cost.
 When $T = \infty$, as $\lambda$ is finite, the system still serves all the arriving customers in a finite time.
 Thus, we still call it a day.

 The FCFS queueing discipline implies that the expected cost of a customer depends on the number of customers who arrived before her, which is affected by the other customers' decisions.
-As a consequence, the best response of each customer is a function of the other customers' actions, thus it is appropriate to model this interaction as a non-cooperative game with solution concept of a Nash equilibrium strategy.
-We focus on the symmetric mixed Nash equilibrium, hence all customers have the same strategy which is a distribution on $(-\infty, T]$.
+As a consequence, the best response of each customer is a function of the other customers' actions. {It is thus appropriate to model this interaction as a non-cooperative game with the solution concept of a Nash equilibrium strategy.
+We focus on the symmetric mixed Nash equilibrium, which dictates that all customers have the same strategy, which is a probability distribution on $(-\infty, T]$.}